What’s increasing your risk of type 2 diabetes?

 Harpreet Sarna, Chief Medical Officer, Vitality

-“We’re seeing an increase in type 2 cases are rising obesity rates, physical inactivity and unhealthy diets – especially ones that include drinks and food high in sugar, ultra-processed meat and fast food that’s full of refined carbs and unhealthy fats,” explains Harpreet Sarna, Vitality’s Chief Medical Officer.
+“[In the UK] we’re seeing an increase in type 2 diabetes cases due to obesity rates, physical inactivity and unhealthy diets – especially ones that include drinks and food high in sugar, ultra-processed meat and fast food that’s full of refined carbs and unhealthy fats,” explains Dr Harpreet Sarna, Vitality’s Chief Medical Officer.

 The good news is that up to 50% of cases of type 2 diabetes can be prevented or delayed with lifestyle changes.